edisonsc/web_project_4/README.md

 ```

 The handleFormSubmit function updates the profile name and title to the form input values.
 An event listener calls the function on submit.

+**Refactoring**
+In this sprint I refactored the index.js file into Card.js and FormValidator.js.
+Card.js receives a template and generats a new card.
+FormValidator handles all form validation.